syrin02/msposapp/README.md

-2. Staging (Assing to a customer, install OS, and run application installation from media):
+2. Staging (Assigning to a customer, install OS, and run application installation from media):

 	Prepare the linux boot volume, combine with added required pieces needed for deployment from managed services for the application installation, run through the installation process, then commit to the resulting container.